Shirley's World

 Shirley's World is a television series aired first by ABC during the 1971–72 television season.
 The sitcom was co-produced by the British ITC Entertainment and American producer Sheldon Leonard, with English producer-director Ray Austin; it starred Shirley MacLaine as a photojournalist and John Gregson as her editor at World Illustrated magazine.

-Immediately after the ABC broadcasts ended, the seventeen-episode series was aired in its entirety on ITV in the United Kingdom.
+3 months after the ABC broadcasts ended, the seventeen-episode series was aired in its entirety on ITV in the United Kingdom.